robusta-dev/krr/README.md

 Find about how KRR tries to find the default prometheus to connect <a href="#prometheus-auto-discovery">here</a>.

-### Robusta UI integration

-If you are using [Robusta SaaS](https://platform.robusta.dev/), then KRR is integrated starting from [v0.10.15](https://github.com/robusta-dev/robusta/releases/tag/0.10.15).
-You can view all your recommendations (previous ones also), filter and sort them by either cluster, namespace or name.

-More features (like seeing graphs, based on which recommendations were made) coming soon.
-[Tell us what you need the most!](https://github.com/robusta-dev/krr/issues/new)

-![Robusta UI Screen Shot][ui-screenshot]

 ### Difference with Kubernetes VPA

 | Feature 🛠️                  | Robusta KRR 🚀                                                                                             | Kubernetes VPA 🌐                                           |